-- (6) Number of advisors is defined as those investment professionals who are licensed to do business with our broker-dealer subsidiaries.
+- (a) Represents share-based compensation for stock options awarded to employees and non-executive directors. - (b) Represents acquisition and integration costs primarily as a result of our 2007 acquisitions of UVEST, the Affiliated Entities and IFMG. - (c) Represents organizational restructuring charges incurred in 2008 and 2009 for severance and one-time termination benefits, asset impairments, lease and contract termination fees and other transfer costs. - (d) Represents impairment charges in 2008 for our equity investment in Blue Frog Solutions, Inc. ("Blue Frog") and in 2005 for our mortgage subsidiary Innovex Mortgage, Inc., which subsequently ceased operations on December 31, 2007, as well as other taxes and employment tax withholding related to a nonqualified deferred compensation plan. - (e) EBITDA Adjustments and amortization of purchased intangible assets have been tax effected using a federal rate of 35.0% and the applicable effective state rate which ranged from 3.90% to 4.71%, net of the federal tax benefit. - (f) Represents amortization of intangible assets and software resulting from our 2005 leveraged buyout transaction and our 2007 acquisitions of UVEST, the Affiliated Entities and IFMG. - (g) Represents Adjusted Net Income divided by weighted average number of shares outstanding on a fully diluted basis. - (6) Number of advisors is defined as those investment professionals who are licensed to do business with our broker-dealer subsidiaries.
 In 2009, we attracted record levels of new advisors due to the dislocation in the marketplace that impacted many of our competitors.
-This record recruitment was offset by attrition related to the consolidation of the operations of the Affiliated Entities.
+This record recruitment was offset due to anticipated attrition related to the consolidation of the operations of the Affiliated Entities.
 Excluding this attrition, we added 750 net new advisors during 2009, representing 6.3% advisor growth. - (7) Advisory and brokerage assets are comprised of assets that are custodied, networked and non-networked and reflect market movement in addition to new assets, inclusive of new business development and net of attrition.
-Non-networked assets was not available in 2005 and accordingly, advisory and brokerage assets for 2005 is comprised of custodied and networked accounts. - (8) Advisory assets under management, insured cash account balances and money market balances are components of advisory and brokerage assets.
+Non-networked assets was not available in 2005 and accordingly, advisory and brokerage assets is comprised of custodied and networked accounts.